dotbitHQ/ccToken-merchant-tool/README.md

   help [command]                    display help for command
 ```

 There are three subcommands: `mint`, `burn`, and `transfer`.
-Each subcommand has its own parameters.

-- `mint`: Mint xUDT token to the merchant address.
-- `burn`: Burn xUDT token from the merchant address.
+All of them have common parameters:

+- `--fee` is the total fee of the CKB transaction.
+- `--private-key` is the private key of the merchant.
-- `transfer`: Transfer xUDT token from the merchant address to another address.
+- `--merchant-address` is the address of the merchant.
+- `--rpc-url` is the base url of CKB RPC.

-Some of the parameters can also be passed as environment variables:
+Some of the common parameters can also be passed as environment variables:

 - `MERCHANT_PRIVATE_KEY`: Merchant private key.
 - `CKB_RPC_URL`: The CKB RPC url.

 **Please note that the `--value` parameter always requires a u128 type value.
 For example, if you wish to mint 0.1 ccBTC with 8 decimal places, you should input `10000000` (10,000,000) as the value.
 The `--value` cannot be negative or exceed the maximum u128 value.**

+Each subcommand has its own parameters.
+Please refer to the following sections for instructions on how to use them.

 ### Minting

-For example, to mint 0.1 BTC token, and the private key is passed as environment variable, one can use the following command:
+To mint 0.1 BTC token, and the private key is passed as environment variable, one can use the following command:

 ```bash
 {your_binary_path} --rpc-url http://localhost:8114 \